midtown-ai/www/docs/glossary/s.md

  Ex:
   * points in a video game where rules are unknown

- More at:
-  * ...

  See also [S], ...

-## Supervised Fine-Tuning
+## Supervised Fine-Tuning (SFT)
-## SFT

- `A way to turn a generalist [pre-trained model] into a "fine-tuned" expert model, aka domain-specific model` Normally done with [supervised learning] to minimize the number of samples required and be less compute intensive and be more compute friendly?
+ ==A way to turn a generalist [pre-trained model] into a "fine-tuned" expert model, aka domain-specific model== Normally done with [supervised learning] to minimize the number of samples required and be less compute intensive and be more compute friendly?

  Alternatives:

   * [PEFT] with [Lora]
   * [Hypernetwork Architecture]